This article is posted from https://www.linkedin.com/pulse/clinical-data-management-basics-freshers-pharmatech-life/

-Every researcher’s dream is to bring his research or molecule he identified to the market and serve his purpose.
-The research you did is on animals and we call this method of research as “Pre-Clinical Trials”.
-With the data generated alone during the Pre-clinical is not sufficient to release your drug into the market. you have to perform human trials on the same approach.
-So you go to the sponsor with the animal data that is supporting your approach has a great impact on balancing the safety to efficacy ratios and if the sponsor agrees, he files for the Investigational new drug application (IND).
+Every researcher’s dream is to bring his research or the molecule he identified to the market and serve his purpose.
+The research you did is on animals and we call this method of research “Pre-Clinical Trials”.
+The data generated alone during the Pre-clinical is not sufficient to release your drug into the market. you have to perform human trials on the same approach.
+So you go to the sponsor with the animal data that is supporting your approach has a great impact on balancing the safety-to-efficacy ratios and if the sponsor agrees, he files for the Investigational new drug application (IND).
 Once it is approved by the regulatory authority, the journey of clinical trials begins.

 Now you are skeptical of how the CDM basics and research are aligned?
 The role of CDM starts from the start of a clinical trial.
 Not only CDM, but even every field of clinical research also starts from the day the clinical trial is approved.
 To explain in-depth, I will give you an example of how different stakeholders in clinical trials are involved.

-Example: After you identified the biomarker and decided to go further ahead of pre-clinical trials, you should start with applying for IND.
-The process of the IND application or any regulatory requirements are handed by Regulatory writing.
+Example: After you identified the biomarker and decided to go further ahead of pre-clinical trials, you should start by applying for IND.
+The process of the IND application or any regulatory requirements is handed by Regulatory writing.

 Adverse events and adverse drug reactions that are triggered from Phase I, till post-marketing surveillance are handled by Pharmacovigilance.

-The handling of data during the clinical trials are handled by Clinical data management (CDM), the writing of clinical study reports is handled by medical writer and the writing related to publications, representing your drug information in conferences, etc will be handled by scientific writers and we also have clinical operations which include TMF experts, CRA’s, Investigators, site coordinators, etc.
+The handling of data during the clinical trials is handled by Clinical data management (CDM), the writing of clinical study reports is handled by a medical writer, and the writing related to publications, representing your drug information in conferences, etc will be handled by scientific writers and we also have clinical operations which include TMF experts, CRA’s, Investigators, site coordinators, etc.